preemptive/r8-docs/README.md

 }
 ```

-R8 has been available with the Android Gradle Plugin since v3.2.0 of the Android Gradle Plugin, and is enabled by default in v3.4.0 and later.
+R8 has been available with the Android Gradle Plugin since v3.2.0, and is enabled by default in v3.4.0 and later.
-To enable R8 in versions where it is supported but not enabled by default (v3.2.x or v3.3.x), add `android.enableR8=true` to your `gradle.properties` file.
+To enable R8 with versions of the Android Gradle Plugin where R8 is supported but not enabled by default (v3.2.x or v3.3.x), add `android.enableR8=true` to your `gradle.properties` file.

 ## Minification and Obfuscation